intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 - All Repositories

     When the All Repositories Node is select any Simple Or Advanced search will search across all Configured Repositories.
     For the Preconfigured Demo, only SharePoint is configured.
 However, the only Repository is SharePoint.
 However, Unity also includes other repositories (e.g., IBM FileNet, CMOD, CM8, Box, Alfresco, all CMIS supported repositories)

 - SharePoint Instance

     When the SharePoint Instance Node is select any Simple Or Advanced search will search across all Configured Sites for the selected SharePoint Instance.
     For the Preconfigured Demo only a single SharePoint Instance is provided.
 However, multiple SP Instances are supported.

 - SharePoint Sites

-    The Preconfigure Demo has been configured with the following four SharePoint sites: HR, Finance, Sales, Marketing
+    The Preconfigure Demo has been configured with the following four SharePoint sites: HR, Finance, Sales, Marketing.
     When a user selects a SharePoint Site, all Simple and Advanced Search are restricted to the selected Site.

-    Note: It is possible to search across multiple specifically selected SharePoint Sites using the Advanced Search SharePoint Sites search criteria (See Advanced Search – SharePoint Sites below)
+    Note: It is possible to search across multiple specifically selected SharePoint Sites using the [Advanced Search](#advanced-search) SharePoint Sites search criteria.

 - SharePoint Site - Folders

     The Preconfigured Demo has been configured with specific Folders, Sub-Folders and related Content for each SharePoint Site (see list above).
     When a user selects a specific Folder, all Simple and Advanced Searches are restricted to the select Folder Content and All Sub-Folder Content.